WNYX-LD: History

 WPXO-LD's affiliation with MundoMax ended on August 1, 2016.
 At that time, América Tevé, which had been seen on the station's second digital subchannel, was moved to WPXO's primary channel.
-MundoMax did not have an affiliate in New York for the last four months of the network's existence; the network ceased operations on November 30, 2016.
+MundoMax did not have an affiliate in New York for the last four months of its existence; the network ceased operations on November 30, 2016.

 The station was licensed to move its signal to digital channel 4 (the former analog channel allocation of WNBC) effective September 6, 2017.

-On May 3, 2023, it was announced that WPXO would be sold to SagamoreHill Broadcasting for $405,000, due to the current owner's debt.
+On May 3, 2023, it was announced that WPXO would be sold to SagamoreHill Broadcasting for $405,000 due to the current owner's debt.
 The deal was finalized in late 2023, and the station was converted to a Jewelry Television affiliate.

 In 2024, the station became an affiliate of Purple TV.

 On May 28, 2025, WPXO-LD switched its call sign to WNYX-LD.